MoserMichael/myenv/README.md

                    m alias for running make
-       mergencommits <number> merge a number of the last <number> commits mergetwocommits merge the last two commits
-                   p <search-term> grep alias for searching in python files under current directory pstopcpu list processes with top cpu usage on top (first column in red) pstopmem list processes with top memory usage on top (first column in red)
+       mergencommits <number> merge a number of the last <number> commits mergetwocommits merge the last two commits nospaceinfilenames for files in current dir, rename filenames with spaces, swap spaces with underscores p <search-term> grep alias for searching in python files under current directory pstopcpu list processes with top cpu usage on top (first column in red) pstopmem list processes with top memory usage on top (first column in red)